elmoagusti2/astra_testcase/README.md

 # astra_testscase

-This is an application for tests Astra Insurance following all instructions from the questions given, using firebase to get questions.
+This is an application for tests Astra Insurance following all instructions from the questions given, using rest api to get pokemons.

 [Demo](https://drive.google.com/file/d/1A43akSvIsKV8ItIkcf14YWeV-lFLvvdv/view?usp=sharing)